Frequently Asked Questions

 We want to contribute to a better tomorrow.

 - Can I pay my bill online?
 Yes!
 Online bill payment options are available and we encourage you set up paperless billing and AutoPay.
-We accept We accept MasterCard, Visa and Discover.
+We accept MasterCard, Visa and Discover.

 - What is an Electrical Service Identifier or (ESI ID)?
 Electrical service identifier (ESI ID) is a unique number that identifies the physical address where you receive your electricity.